jroblak/windefaults/README.md

 Options:
   --item_type [services|processes]
-                                  The type of items your analyzing (default: services)
+                                  The type of items you're analyzing (default: services)
   --version [2008|2012|2016|2019|10]
                                   The version of Windows you're analyzing